-The ams TSL2591 is a very-high sensitivity light-to-digital converter that transforms light intensity into a digital signal output capable of direct I²C interface.
+The TSL2591 is a very-high sensitivity light-to-digital converter that transforms light intensity into a digital signal output capable of direct I2C interface.
 The device combines one broadband photodiode (visible plus infrared) and one infrared-responding photodiode on a single CMOS integrated circuit.
 Two integrating ADCs convert the photodiode currents into a digital output that represents the irradiance measured on each channel.
-This digital output can be input to a microprocessor where illuminance (ambient light level) in lux is derived using an empirical formula to approximate the human eye response.
-The TSL2591 supports a traditional-level style interrupt that remains asserted until the firmware clears it.
+This digital output can be input to a microprocessor where luminance (ambient light level) in lux is derived using an empirical formula to approximate the human eye response.
+The TSL2591 supports a traditional level-style interrupt that remains asserted until the firmware clears it.

 - Low operating overhead

 - Programmable upper and lower thresholds